Laimlobering/Proyectos-LIS-2023/Reflexiones/Configuración.md

 ### Versioning

-3.-Are the artifacts version-controlled?
+3. Are the artifacts version-controlled?
 R=Yes
-4.-Are these versions identified by a specific tag?
-R=No 5.-Is the information handled in the artifacts consistent with that established in the documentation?
-R=Yes 6.-Are the artifacts related to your specific requirements?
+4. Are these versions identified by a specific tag?
+R=No
+5. Is the information handled in the artifacts consistent with that established in the documentation?
 R=Yes
+6. Are the artifacts related to your specific requirements?
+R=Yes

 ### Change management

-7.-Have modifications been incorporated into the artifacts?
-R=Yes 8.-Have modifications/corrections been formally evaluated prior to approval?
-R=Yes 9.-Are the modifications recorded with date and author's name?
-R=No 10.-Are these changes organized in a history where the difference in versions is clearly visualized?
-R=No 11.-Were the modifications applied correctly?
-R=Yes 12.-Is there a formal process within the team for making changes to the diagram?
+7. Have modifications been incorporated into the artifacts?
+R=Yes
+8. Have modifications/corrections been formally evaluated prior to approval?
+R=Yes
+9. Are the modifications recorded with date and author's name?
 R=No
+10. Are these changes organized in a history where the difference in versions is clearly visualized?
+R=No
+11. Were the modifications applied correctly?
+R=Yes
+12. Is there a formal process within the team for making changes to the diagram?
+R=No

 ## UI prototypes

 ### Configuration
-1.-Are all artifacts identified by name and relevant description?
-R=No 2.-Is there corresponding documentation for each artifact?
+1. Are all artifacts identified by name and relevant description?
+R=No
+2. Is there corresponding documentation for each artifact?
 R=Yes

 ### Versioning

-3.-Are the artifacts version-controlled?
+3. Are the artifacts version-controlled?
 R=Yes
-4.-Are these versions identified by a specific tag?
-R=No 5.-Is the information handled in the artifacts consistent with that established in the documentation?
-R=Yes 6.-Are the artifacts related to your specific requirements?
+4. Are these versions identified by a specific tag?
+R=No
+5. Is the information handled in the artifacts consistent with that established in the documentation?
 R=Yes
+6. Are the artifacts related to your specific requirements?
+R=Yes

 ### Change management

-7.-Have modifications been incorporated into the artifacts?
-R=Yes 8.-Have modifications/corrections been formally evaluated prior to approval?
-R=No 9.-Are the modifications recorded with date and author's name?
-R=No 10.-Are these changes organized in a history where the difference in versions is clearly visualized?
-R=Yes 11.-Were the modifications applied correctly?
-R=Yes 12.-Is there a formal process within the team for making changes to artifacts?
+7. Have modifications been incorporated into the artifacts?
+R=Yes
+8. Have modifications/corrections been formally evaluated prior to approval?
+R=No
+9. Are the modifications recorded with date and author's name?
+R=No
+10. Are these changes organized in a history where the difference in versions is clearly visualized?
+R=Yes
+11. Were the modifications applied correctly?
+R=Yes
+12. Is there a formal process within the team for making changes to artifacts?
 R=No

 ## Conclusions